bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 * Multi availability zone.
 This is good for Disaster Recovery
 * Read Replicas which are copies of your database.
 This is great for performance as you read from this copies.
 * You can 5 copies of your database

+### ElastiCache

+AWS Elasticache is a fully managed Redis or Memcached in-memory data store.

+It's great for use cases like two-tier web applications where the most frequently accesses data is stored in ElastiCache so response time is optimal.

+### Amazon Aurora

+A MySQL & Postgresql based relational database.
+Great for use cases like two-tier web applications that has a MySQL or Postgresql database layer and you need automated backups for your application.

+### AWS Database Migration Service

+A service used to migrate databases (e.g. Oracle database) to AWS.

 ## Organizations & Accounts